 The ride takes about 1.5 – 2 hrs, depending on where the buffalo are on that day and winds through the park.
 The drivers are area experts who plan the routes based on seeing the most wildlife.

 They are also very knowledgeable about both the park and the animals.
 With the jeep tour, you can go off the main roads to places not reachable or allowed by the general public.
 We were able to drive right through the herd and the buffalo were within feet of us.
 There were loads of moms and babies, and we even saw one with the umbilical cord still attached after being born that same day.

 Safety is a big deal in the park, for both the visitors and the animals.
 The drivers took great care while we were on our adventure to both give us the best experience and to keep us all safe.
 This was such a great way to maximize our time and also give us the best time in the park.

 After the jeep tour, we took the Wild Life Loop.
 We had already been on it a bit before, but we drove it again.
-If you are not taking a jeep tour, this is a must drive that takes roughly 45 min, depending if you get surrounded by buffalo!
-If you do, just slowly inch forward and don't honk!
+If you are not taking a jeep tour, this is a must-drive that takes roughly 45 min, depending on if you get surrounded by buffalo!
+If you do, just slowly inch forward and don’t honk!
 When you go to the visitors center they will tell you more tips!

 We had worked up quite the appetite and headed over to Keystone for lunch.

 This is a fun little town at the base of Mount Rushmore and as such has some touristy restaurants for a quick lunch.
 Buffets are a big thing here so be sure to walk up and down the main street to see all the options.